packagist/private-packagist-docs/docs/self-hosted/kubernetes.md

 Private Packagist Self-Hosted Kubernetes can either be installed in an existing cluster or using an installer that creates an embedded Kubernetes cluster on a linux machine.

+#### Installing the Private Packagist Self-Hosted Kubernetes Helm chart in an existing cluster

+If you already have an existing Kubernetes cluster running, and are comfortable installing Helm charts then follow [this guide](./kubernetes-helm.md).

 #### Installing Private Packagist Self-Hosted Kubernetes in an existing cluster

-If you already have an existing Kubernetes cluster running, follow [this guide](./kubernetes-existing.md).
+If you already have an existing Kubernetes cluster running, and would like to manage the application with a full fledged admin interface then follow [this guide](./kubernetes-existing.md).

 #### Installing Private Packagist Self-Hosted Kubernetes in a Kubernetes cluster installed with kURL